mobily-enterprises/jsonreststores/README.md

 The field `sorBy` is interpreted by the GetQuery function: it's a list of comma-separated fields, each one starting with a `+` or with a `-`.
 If those fields are marked as `sortable` in the schema, then they will be sorted accordingly.

 ***NOTE TO DOJO USERS***: while using these stores with Dojo, you will _need_ to define them like so: `var store = new JsonRest( { target: "/workspaces/", sortParam: "sortBy" });`.
 The `sortParam` element is mandatory, as it needs to be `sortBy`.
 At this stage, JsonRestStores is _not_ able to interpret correctly URLs such as `/workspaces/?workspaceName=something&sort(+workspaceName,-workgroup)` (which is what Dojo will request if you do not specify `sortParam`).

-## Search schema

-Sometimes, you might decide to use a different schema for searches.
-For example, you might decide to only allow a search when a field is at least 4 characters long.

-In this case, you can define a "search schema": a schema that will be applied to the fields before searching.

-Here is an example:

-    // ...
-    schema: new MongoSchema({
-      _id:           { type: 'id' },
-      workspaceName: { type: 'string', notEmpty: true, trim: 20 },
-      workgroup    : { type: 'string', notEmpty: true, trim: 20 },
-    }),

-    searchSchema: new MongoSchema({
-      _id:           { type: 'id' },
-      workspaceName: { type: 'string', searchPartial: true, min: 4, searchable: true, sortable: true  }, workgroup    : { type: 'string', min: 2, searchable: true, sortable: true  }, }),
-    // ...

-Another bonus point of using search schemas is that you can keep the search-specific parameters (`searchable`, `sortable` and `searchPartial`) out of the "main" schema.

 # Errors returned and error management